JaMo42/smallunit/README.md

 # smallunit

-A small unit testing framework for C/C++.
+A small unit testing framework for C.

 ## Usage